API Reference

 - Parameters:

-substitution_costs – Maps (char, char) tuples to their substitution cost.
+substitution_costs – Maps (str, str) tuples to their substitution cost.
 Defaults to costs based on common OCR errors.

-insertion_costs – Maps a character to its insertion cost.
+insertion_costs – Maps a string to its insertion cost.

-deletion_costs – Maps a character to its deletion cost.
+deletion_costs – Maps a string to its deletion cost.

-default_substitution_cost – Default cost for substitutions not in the map.
+default_substitution_cost – Default cost for single-char substitutions not in the map.

-default_insertion_cost – Default cost for insertions not in the map.
+default_insertion_cost – Default cost for single-char insertions not in the map.

-default_deletion_cost – Default cost for deletions not in the map.
+default_deletion_cost – Default cost for single-char deletions not in the map.

 - batch_distance(s: str, candidates: list[str]) list[float] [source]